 If I don’t pick up all or part of my share one week, what happens to the leftovers?

 At the conclusion of each Tuesday evening distribution, all remaining produce is boxed for donations.
 We do our best to ensure that nothing will go to waste.

 Are there work requirements of members?

 The Cobble Hill CSA is a volunteer-run cooperative.
-All members are required to assist with produce distribution on two Tuesdays over the course of the season (you pick the weeks that are most convenient for you).
+All members are required to assist with produce distribution on over the course of the season (you choose your own shifts).
 Morning volunteers help the farmers unload the week’s produce and set up for distribution; afternoon and evening volunteers staff the sign-in table and keep the distribution area tidy.
 For details, see our Work Requirement page.

 Can I join after the season has started?

 We encourage members to join for the entire season; however, there are people who discover our CSA after the season opening.
 As long as spaces are still available, members may be able to join later in the season at a pro-rated cost.
-If you are interested in submitting a late registration, please email jphillips [at] cobblehillcsa.org as soon as possible.
+If you are interested in submitting a late registration, please email cobblehillcsanews [at] gmail.com as soon as possible.

 Who coordinates the CSA?

-Ever member participates in helping the CSA run well to serve each eather.
-There is a core group of up to members who take up specific and importnat tasks, working behind the scenes to keep the CSA operating or man the distribution site for pickup.
+Ever member participates in helping the CSA run well.
+There is a core group of members who take up specific and important tasks, working behind the scenes to keep the CSA operating or staff the distribution site for pickup.
 The CSA runs because members volunteer to take up certain functions and we ask that all members consider helping out behind the scenes as they are able.